LCTI: Kettleman City Community Transportation Needs Assessment

 November 2020 – August 2021

-Through this needs assessment effort, The LEAP Institute will use a variety of surveys, meetings, interviews, forums, and bilingual educational materials to engage and outreach to the community groups and community members.
-Participation will be open to all the residents of the community, however, the survey will sample at least 10 percent of the population.
-The LEAP Institute will work with local community-based organizations, including, but not limited to, El Pueblo Para El Aire y Agua Limpia de Kettleman City (aka El Pueblo), and churches to gain their trust and collaboration.
-Biodico Renewables, LLC, will serve as Project Advisor.
-The LEAP Institute will develop multi-language written and electronic materials to share results with community members.
+Through this needs assessment effort, The LEAP Institute used a variety of surveys, meetings, interviews, forums, and bilingual educational materials to engage and outreach to the community groups and community members.
+Participation was open to all the residents of the community, however, the survey sampled at least 10% of the population.
+The LEAP Institute worked with local community-based organizations, including, but not limited to, El Pueblo Para El Aire y Agua Limpia de Kettleman City (aka El Pueblo), and churches to gain their trust and collaboration.
+Biodico Renewables, LLC, served as Project Advisor.
+The LEAP Institute developed multi-language written and electronic materials to share results with community members.

 Voucher Total: $50,000